RickyVaughn2/GCodeSplitter/README.md

 ## Contact

-For questions, feedback, or suggestions, feel free to reach out to [your email or GitHub profile].
+For questions, feedback, or suggestions, feel free to reach out to rickyvaughn2@gmail.com.